Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Discussion

-The parameters derived for the molecular cloud associated with \candy, $T_{\rm kin}=20$--40~K and $n({\rm H}_2)=4$\ee{4}--2\ee{5}\cm{-3}, are consistent with values required for the production of \oh masers by shock excitation \citep{lock99}.
-The gas temperature is slightly lower than the 50--125~K required, but it refers just to the colder envelope of the cloud, so the temperature within the cloud is probably higher.
-Therefore, we detected shocked molecular gas produced by an expansion of \candy\ into a nearby molecular cloud.
-The parameters of the shocked molecular gas are similar to those found in SNR IC~443 \citep{vand93}.
-However, the millimetre-line widths of $\approx$4\kms\ are smaller than those found in one of the shock components in IC~443 ($\ge 10$\kms).
-Although the shock front containing the \oh masers will be seen mostly perpendicular to the line-of-sight (hence showing minimal line broadening), some broadening is expected due to deflection of the shock directions in clumpy pre-shock gas \citep{turner91}.
-High-velocity line wings were not detected in the low lying \co\ transitions, but may be too weak for detection with the short integration time used here.
+The parameters derived from the millimetre-line observations of various molecular species for the molecular cloud associated with \candy of $n({\rm H}_2)\approx 10^5$\cm{-3} and $T_{\rm kin} > 45$~K, are consistent with values required for the production of \oh masers by shock excitation \citep{lock99}.
+However, the measured millimetre-line widths of $\approx$4\kms\ , for all the molecular transitions we observed, are smaller than those expected from shocked gas ($\ge 10$\kms).
+Although the shock front containing the \oh masers will be seen mostly perpendicular to the line-of-sight (hence showing minimal line broadening), some broadening is expected due to deflection of the shock in clumpy pre-shock gas \citep{turner91}.
+High velocity wings were not detected in the lines from the low \co\ transitions, but they may be too weak to be seen with the short integration times used here. \citet{dubner04} reported asymmetry in the \co\ line profiles towards the cloud borders, indicating the line broadening and kinematic signatures of shocked gas.
+We find that the peak velocities vary across the source for all the species observed, but there was no particular trend.
+It is probable that the shifts are caused by self-absorption in the spectral lines due to the presence of cold, pre-shocked gas, as found in other SNRs \citep[eg][]{vand93,reach05}.
+Evidence for this hypothesis is the flattened line profiles seen in the \co, \tco\ and HCO+ spectra (Figure~\ref{fig-hco+}).
+The presence of self-absorption in the lines, in conjunction with the fact that the various molecular species sample gas of different densities, could also explain the variations in peak velocity between the different molecular species, listed in Table~\ref{tab-candy-sest}.